If you’re wondering how to care for bees during summer, this basic beekeeping summer hive management guide is for you.

-A common misconception about beehives in the summer is that you can just let them go and you could but you’re likely not going to get the honey flow that you want especially if there are problems within your hive.
-That is what we’re going to tackle today, what problems could arise, how to correct them, and what to expect during summer inspections.
+A common misconception about beehives in the summer is that you can just let them go.
+You could but you’re likely not going to get the honey flow that you want especially if there are problems within your hive.
+That is what we’re going to tackle today: What problems could arise, how to correct them, and what to expect during summer inspections.

 What to look for

 When we’re talking summer and seasonal management of honey bees.
-This episode we’re focusing on the early to mid June time frame.
+We’re focusing on the early to mid June time frame.
 Typically we’re still transitioning from spring to summer here so the hive is still going to be pretty cool.
 They’re going to be working away and comfortable.
 However, this year was not the case.

-All right, so you’re estimating the size of your colony after splits and queen things, or just basically the size of your colony me in general after the winter and spraying you’re going to tell if your quality is not strong, you don’t see as many bees on the frames, you may or may not be able to find yourself a queen.
+So you’re estimating the size of your colony after splits and queen in general.
+You’re going to tell if the hive quality is or isn’t strong.
+If you don’t see as many bees on the frames, you may or may not be able to find yourself a queen.

 A lot of times Varroa mite is one of the culprits.
 Varroa Mites can be controlled with a substance called Oxalic acid.
 A lot of beekeepers will use this in the spring to control their beehives.
 My beekeeping group has been soaking shop towels and to oxalic acid mixture and I’m hoping to share a post on this soon.

 Another thing that you might want to check if you see a weak hive is food stores.
-So look on the brood frames and see how much honey they have in there.
-If it’s very little, you’re gonna want to feed sugar syrup, that is the best way, the best food to actually feed the bees.
+Look on the brood frames and see how much honey they have in there.
+If it’s very little, you’re gonna want to feed sugar syrup.
 Get yourself an entrance feeder or where you can feed inside the hive they have inside feeders as well.

 Keeping the hive cool

 You’ll also want to be sure that fresh water is available.
-If you have ponds nearby then that’s great, if you don’t have any natural resources around you’ll need to create some.
-An easy way to provide water to your bees is to have a bird bath with water and some rocks so they don’t drown.
+If you have ponds nearby then great.
+But if you don’t have any natural resources around you’ll need to create some.
+An easy way to provide water to your bees is to have a bird bath with some rocks so they don’t drown.

 Typically honey flow begins about middle to the end of June.
-So you got your supers on already and depending on your population, what do you look for to find a honey flow?
+So you have your supers on already.
+Depending on your bee population, what do you look for to find a honey flow?
 Here are some signs that you’re going to see if there is a honey flow presence.

 The first thing you see is dramatic weight gains in the hives over several days or weeks.
 If you lift the hive a little bit and it feels heavier than 50 pounds or so, then you know that you have a honey flow and those bees are hoarding their honey into the hive.

 Another sign of honey flow is when fresh wax is evident on ends of drawn comb and on top bars.
-When you see that, that waxy stuff that it’s white in color, if you see that evidence on the drawn comb, you know that they’re about ready to be filled with honey.
+When you see that, that waxy stuff that’s white in color on the drawn comb, you know that they’re about ready to be filled with honey.
 And then you might even see cells with honey in it that are kept and there’s wax over the top of that.
 And that is when you know that they’re definitely filling that comb with honey.
 That’s a good sign too.

-The final sign is that you can smell the honey, you can smell the ripening of that sweet honey during a honey flow.
+The final sign is that you can smell the ripening of that sweet honey during a honey flow.
 My favorite sign for sure is the smell, the wonderful smell of that delicious honey being settled into the combs.
 That is when I know that the bees are definitely hard at work building that honey.